Gilberto Lerma Plata: Aftermath

 On 29 July 2019, Lerma Plata issued a motion to the DDC to reduce his sentence by two levels of offense.
 He was originally sentenced under a US Federal Sentencing Guideline that ranged between 151 and 188 months in prison.
 He was requesting for it to be revised for a range between 121 and 151 months.
 The federal sentencing guidelines were changed in the US after his conviction.
 His defense used that to argue that Lerma Plata was eligible for a new sentencing range (since his original offense fell under the 121 and 151-month range in the new revision).
 His defense also argued that Lerma Plata was a low-level Gulf Cartel member who was on their payroll for supplying them with information for their drug operations but who was not directly involved in a large drug conspiracy.
 The court admitted that although Lerma Plata may not have been a high-ranking cartel leader, he abused the trust and power given to him as a police commander.
 They also stated that Lerma Plata knew high-ranking cartel leaders in person and was once introduced to one of them as "one of us".
 He was also given a Christmas bonus for his work with the cartel.

 The court, however, commended Lerma Plata for his good conduct during his imprisonment.
 They acknowledged that he had a clean record, was working inside the prison, and had taken over 40 classes since 2014.
 However, although the court stated that Lerma Plata was showing signs of commitment to change his life, the circumstances of his crimes and the seriousness of the offenses were not enough to reduce his sentence.
 In addition, the court reminded Lerma Plata that he agreed that his 151-month conviction was appropriate when he was originally sentenced.
 Given these factors, Lerma Plata's request was denied by Kollar-Kotelly.
 Lerma Plata was imprisoned at the Federal Correctional Institution in Beaumont, Texas, and was initially expected to be released on 22 March 2023.
-However, he was released from prison on January 2022 and reportedly lives at his Brownsville residence.
+However, he was released from prison in January 2022 and reportedly lives at his Brownsville residence.